 To bridge gaps between employers and job seekers, the vFairs team built a “Search Profile” feature into the platform.
-This allowed recruiters to filter talent based on criterias such as first name, last name, defence force organisation, location and career preferences.
+This allowed recruiters to filter talent based on criteria such as first name, last name, defence force organization, location and career preferences.
 Providing relevant matches for hiring authorities to screen and move along in their hiring funnels, the efficiency eliminated any unnecessary time wastage once tied to paper based resume screening and shortlisting hassles.

-WIth access to a digital database of all job seekers, the exhibitors also had the option to view applicants per vacancy, and export the resumes to excel instantly for a detailed information breakdown.
+With access to a digital database of all job seekers, the exhibitors also had the option to view applicants per vacancy, and export the resumes to excel instantly for a detailed information breakdown.

 5) Delivering Content Without the Carbon Footprint: